-Nelly, the three-time Grammy Award winning rapper best known for adding consonants to words (as in the 2002 track “Hot in Herre”), is coming to Chukchansi Park.
+Nelly, the three-time Grammy Award winning rapper best known for adding consonants to words (as in the 2002 track “Hot in Herre”), is not coming to Chukchansi Park.

-His last time through town was marred with travel issues and a three-hour delay.
+Nelly’s last time through town was marred with travel issues and a three-hour delay.

 Taken together, the events can be seen as a positive sign that the Fresno Grizzlies’ new owner group means to make good on its name ( Fresno Sports and Events) and the promise of a downtown stadium as year-round entertainment venue.

 That promise never materialized quite as envisioned.
 Though the stadium did host the likes of Toby Keith (in his heyday), Def Leppard and B.B.
 King in the early 2000s, there was bit of a dry spell after that Bob Dylan, John Mellencamp and Willie Nelson concert in 2009.
 The stadium sold its mobile stage (for 92 percent less than it cost) in 2015.